alphagov/govuk-developer-docs/source/manual/readmes.html.md

 - [General app: Email Alert API](https://github.com/alphagov/email-alert-api/blob/451481ce0b6335bb1f640ef52fa0e8305f38d09c/README.md#technical-documentation)

-## One-line summaries on GitHub repositories
+## GitHub repo description

-Who are these for?
-These are for people who scan the list in [alphagov](https://github.com/alphagov/) and need a quick overview.

-- Include information about whether it's on GOV.UK
-- Try to tone down technical language - 'Filtered search of content' is better than 'Faceted search interface'
+These appear in [search results](https://github.com/alphagov/).
+A good description should use simple language and make it clear the repository is part of GOV.UK.
+Example: "GOV.UK filtered search of public content".

-- Use the GitHub link field to link to the developer docs page for the repository, or otherwise the live service (if public facing)
+Use the GitHub link field to link to the developer docs page for the repository, or otherwise the live service (if it's public facing).

-A good example:

-> GOV.UK filtered search of public content

 ## CONTRIBUTING.md